Probate Q&A Series

 • Describe the circumstances of the loss.
 Explain when and how the will went missing.

-• Attach a copy of the will, if available, or a typed draft showing each provision.
+• Attach a copy of the will, if available, or other evidence showing its contents.

 • Identify all heirs, devisees, and interested parties.